tja72/locomotion_simulation/README.md

 # Python Environments for Unitree A1 Robot

+This repository is based on work from @yxyang.
+It adapted the whole_body_controller_example to use its data for Inverse Reinforcement Learning on the Unitree A1.
+The new model walks with a maximum speed in the desired direction and interprets the direction in the absolute coodinate system  instead of from the point of view of the robot.
+That led to an accumulating error in the direction and to unusable data for our purposes.
+For further details have a look at my thesis.

 This is the simulated environment and real-robot interface for the A1 robot.
 The codebase can be installed directly as a PIP package, or cloned for further configurations.

 The codebase also includes a whole-body controller that can walk the robot in both simulation and real world.